This is 99% Invisible, I’m Roman Mars.

 EF: The salmon cannon, by Woosh Innovations, works like this: First, they have to get the fish to swim into the tube.
 Salmon evolved to swim upriver; past rapids, and over waterfalls.
 And they’re attracted to flow.
 So the company built a false rapid, in front of the tube.

-TD: in essence, a very small waterfall with you know, sufficient flow to get the salmon to a particular place along the barrier itself.
-They are attracted to the flow; up and over they come over this sort of first step, uh, and literally they will just be directly guided into our tube itself.
+TD: In essence, a very small waterfall with you know, sufficient flow to get the salmon to a particular place along the barrier itself.
+They are attracted to the flow; up and over they come over this sort of first step, and literally they will just be directly guided into our tube itself.

 EF: Once inside the tube, a pressure differential moves the fish forward.